 Using the recipes included in the project manual (which are also available at go.illinois.edu/Cooking401Recipes), prepare an exhibit for one of the classes below.
-Changes to recipes are only allowed to accommodate food allergies and sensitivities (i.e., nut allergy, gluten intolerance, etc.).
-If you make changes to the recipe, bring a copy of the recipe with your changes.
+No ingredient additions or substitutions should be made to the recipes, unless they are to accommodate food allergies, sensitivities, or special diets (i.e. nut allergy, gluten intolerance, vegetarian/vegan diet, etc.).
+If you make changes to the recipe due to the reasons listed above, bring a copy of the recipe with your changes and be prepared to discuss them with the judge.
 Display exhibit on a disposable plate and place in a zip-sealing plastic bag.
 In addition to your food exhibit, pick one of the recipes from Cooking 401 that is not a choice for exhibit.
 Make the recipe and take a picture of the results.
 Bring a document with a printed picture of the food you made from the recipe and the answers to the following two questions: 1.)
 If you made this recipe again, what would you do differently?
 2.)
 What did you learn that can help you in other ways besides preparing food?
-Due to space limitations at State Fair, the size of the activity document should be no larger than an 8 1⁄2" x 11" binder or folder.
+Due to space limitations at State Fair, the size of the activity document should be no larger than an 8 \frac{1}{2}" x 11" binder or folder.

-- Focaccia Bread (50203A): 1/4 of a 15" x 10" loaf of focaccia bread (do not include dipping oil) - Pie Shell (50203B): one baked pie shell traditional, oil, or whole wheat (no graham cracker) - Sponge Cake (50203C): 1/4 golden sponge cake, top side up, without frosting - French Bread (50203D): 1/2 loaf French bread
+- Focaccia Bread (50203a): 1/4 of a 15" x 10" loaf of focaccia bread (do not include dipping oil) - Pie Shell (50203b): one baked pie shell traditional, oil, or whole wheat (no graham cracker) - Sponge Cake (50203c): 1/4 golden sponge cake, top side up, without frosting

+• French Bread (50203d): 1/2 loaf French bread